tiago-martinho/kafka-simple-messaging/README.md

 ### Prerequisites

-You should have both a zookeeper and cp-kafka instances running before running the the consumer and producer.
+You should have both a zookeeper and cp-kafka instances running before running the consumer and producer.
 To avoid installs on the local machine and for ease of use I used docker.
 Notice that Zookeeper and cp-kafka have to be on the same network for this to work.

 First run Zookeeper in docker: